-To make this, you could easily use other fruits, such as cherries, apples, or peaches.
+To make this, you could easily use other stone fruits, such as cherries, nectarines, or peaches.

 Simple Baked Plum Custard